-Enjoy observing primates in Taï!
+Enjoy watching wild primates in Taï!

-The red colobus monkeys
+Western red colobus monkeys

 Western red colobus (Piliocolobus badius badius) are arboreal monkeys, who mostly spend their time high in the tropical rainforest canopy.
 They live in social groups of up to 60 individuals.
 They eat young leaves, chewing them for hours.
 Western red colobus are listed as endangered on the IUCN red list of threatened species due to poaching and deforestation.

 Since 2013, this group of western red colobus monkeys has been habituated to human presence, and ranges within a 1 km² territory in the Taï National Park, close to the ecotourism forest camp.